#oc: titan

 The morning shines brightly over the little town of Mare, an endless cerulean that speaks of summer and new beginnings.
 The sun peaks over the horizon, lingering where the sky meets the sea, a ripple of lavender and peach glimmering over the reflection of the water.

 At this time of the day, the wind is at its strongest, a breeze that blows the long strands of grass to one side.
-Beyond the valleys, there's footsteps dotted across white beaches, only to be ushered out of existence as the waves rolls in.
+Beyond the valleys, there's footsteps dotted across white beaches, only to be ushered out of existence as the waves roll in.

+Mare.
 This little town was nothing but fire and dust three years ago.
 Today, everything has changed.
 Houses have been rebuilt, trees replanted, and life has begun sprouting again.

 Levi wonders what you will make of it.

-He spent the first hours of the day cleaning his one-story house from floor to ceiling—a painful undertaking for him, nowadays.
+He spent the first hours of the day cleaning his house from floor to ceiling—a painful undertaking.
 The cleaning material stings his bad eye; the positions he has to adopt to clean makes his leg hurt.
+But cleaning has always helped to ground him, and that much hasn’t changed here.

 Luckily, he wasn't alone in his task.